b310-digital/mindwendel/README.md

 Brainstorm ...
 - ... new business ideas
 - ... solutions for a problem
-- ... what do eat tonight
+- ... what to eat tonight
-- ... which movie to watch
 - ...

 ## Getting Started